-HQLabs is a traditional SaaS company with two products made for business applications — one product, HQ, is a complex ERP solution for professional services companies such as creative agencies, consultants and the services business.
+HQLabs is a traditional SaaS company with two products made for business applications — One product, HQ, is a complex ERP solution for professional services companies such as creative agencies, consultants, and the services business.
 The other product, awork, is a project management tool that also does time-tracking.

-For HQ, they had a very manual marketing and sales process which involved traditional, outbound, cold-calling.
+For HQ, they had a very manual marketing and sales process that involved traditional, outbound, cold-calling.
 Booking was done manually by sending out a quote to their customers, following which an invoice would be sent.
 While that worked for a smaller volume, with higher ARPU, the manual process was becoming error-prone and beginning to bite them at scale.
 As for awork, being a high-volume, self-service product with a smaller team, automation was a given.

 Once they decided to go for an automated sales process, it became pertinent that they also automate the entire billing and subscription management process.

-Lack of automation was causing them far more trouble as they started to grow.
+The lack of automation was causing them far more trouble as they started to grow.

-Having explored Stripe at the beginning as a standalone solution, it turned out to be expensive and was quickly out of question.
+Having explored Stripe at the beginning as a standalone solution, it turned out to be expensive and was quickly out of the question.
 That’s when HQ started evaluating Chargebee.
 In Tobias’s words, “We started testing Chargebee and we found out that it more or less did everything we were looking for at a fair price and it was easy to handle, so the decision was made rather quickly.”

 In both the cases of HQ and awork, Chargebee was chosen as the subscription billing product, because it catered to both the sales-driven HQ and self-service awork.

-While Chargebee was the central tool for customer and subscriptions management, automated recurring invoices, and subscription reporting, Chargebee’s integration with Zapier opened up avenues for HQLabs in terms of efficient workflows that they could build, especially for affiliate management as a source for new leads.
+While Chargebee was the central tool for customer and subscription management, automated recurring invoices, and subscription reporting, Chargebee’s integration with Zapier opened up avenues for HQLabs in terms of efficient workflows that they could build, especially for affiliate management as a source for new leads.